JamesKyburz/dynamodb-logs/README.md

 sample repo to use DynamoDB with append only logs.

-examples contain either Node.js or Python examples.
+examples contain either Node.js or Python.

 DynamoDB write triggers